Coding with Shards¶

 allows you to specify what happens if a condition is met.
 The syntax reads as such: When

-a specified action happens.
+a condition is met, a specified action happens.

 If